jimmyH/BeSIM/README.md

  - OpenTherm parameters when connected via OT
  - There is no authentication on the rest api

+Note: that CORS (Cross-origin resource sharing) headers are set on the server.

 Note: that currently when you modify a value the API may return the old value for up to 40s (the thermostat sends periodic status reports every 40s).

 ## How do I use BeSIM?